canada-ca/open-source-logiciel-libre/en/contribution.md

 - Ensuring that documentation related to the project are available in both official languages: English and French
 - Registered the project in the [Open Resource Exchange](https://canada-ca.github.io/ore-ero/)

-- Hiring organizations who contribute back to the OSS you use

-- Participating in events tied to OSS is a good way to learn more about it and ensure that there is a robust community.

 ### The senior departmental official, designated by the deputy head, is responsible for

 - Overseeing the implementation of this standard in their department by granting authorization to contribute to third-party OSS projects and to publish new projects as OSS.